 We expect growth in revenue and NOI in 2021 as we continue to streamline and integrate operations, implement our revenue management system and continue to control costs on the over \$1.6 billion of assets purchased in the past five years.
-We also expect significant contributions from the acquisitions made in late 2020 as well as those we expect to make this year.
+We also expect significant contributions from the acquisitions made in late fiscal 2020 as well as those we have completed and expect to make this year.